Your build is a terminal.

 ci.pico.sh

-$ echo '{"type":"release"}' | ssh pipe.pico.sh pub build.event
+$ echo '{"type":"push"}' | ssh pipe.pico.sh pub build.event

 subscribe to this channel: ssh pipe.pico.sh sub build.event